 Let’s think about the meaning of the word local.
 Is walking through the streets of NYC and Paris the same experience?
 The regional website needs a local feel.
 Some of the content that is relevant and works well in American English will not work in Colombian Spanish.
-A customer in the US has different needs to a customer in France.
+A customer in the US has different needs than a customer in France.
 There are different rules and regulations about what to say, how to make contact, how to sell in different parts of the world.

 Attention should be paid even within the variations of the same master language. es-CO (Spanish Colombian) is a different localisation to es-PT (Spanish Colombian) as en-US (American English) is different from the en-GB (British English).
 Attention to detail is key, missing the detail can jeopardise all the effort and cost put into localisation.

 Tip: Invest in a reputable translations agency that is not just translating word for word but understands your specific industry as well as the importance of localisation.

 Tip: Avoid automatic translators.
 They are free but they can be dangerous!

 Summary: Think localise not translation and invest.
 It is like opening a store in a new country, it will not happen overnight!

 Content is not just text.
 How many times have you visited a website, opted to view it in a different language only to find out that although the text is localised nothing else is.
 A document, a video, or even text on an image is still in the master language.

 If you want to learn more about how to globalise your website and see some of the awesome work Discover IT has done on this subject contact me now!